zhoufq001/zhoufq001.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. candidate in the Business Data Science Program in NJIT with B.S. in Financial Engineering in Renmin University.
+I'm a Ph.D. candidate in the Business Data Science Program in New Jersey Institute of Technology (NJIT) with B.S. in Financial Engineering in Renmin University.
 I have 4 year of industry experience in Bank finance.
-I have 3 years of experience in areas spanning Supply Chain management, Economy, Finance and portfolio management.
+I have 3 years of experience in areas spanning Supply Chain Management, Economy, Finance and AI.
 My research interests include, but are not limited to **big data, food supply chain economy, and financial technology**.

 **Email**: fz24@njit.edu